-Use the default am335x_evm_defconfig and build the kernel uImage and gadget drivers as modules (like g_ether.ko, g_mass_storage.ko ..etc). am335x_evm_defconfig has one gadget as builin for one usb port so insert the gadget driver module for other usb port.
+Use the default omap2plus_defconfig and build the kernel uImage and gadget drivers as modules (like g_ether.ko, g_mass_storage.ko ..etc). omap2plus_defconfig has all gadget as module .

 2) chosing right usb connector/cables

 If the board has mini-AB or micro-AB receptacle for usbo/usb1 then